Thunder wallop Spurs 102-82, pull within 2-1

 The girls are eager and ready for the camping trip.
 This is going to be Mya’s first time experiencing the wilderness and she’s very excited.
-Our team, along with a couple of sponsors generated enough money to buy Big Agnes Tents and a few out-door sleeping bags.
-We are headed to North Georgia and we have alot of activities planned for the kids.
+Our team, along with a couple of sponsors generated enough money to buy tents and a few out-door sleeping bags.
+We are headed to North Georgia and we have a lot of activities planned for the kids.
 Happy Memorial Day to all of you and a special shout out the the United States troops!!

 Spurs get ‘nasty’ to take 1-0 lead over Thunder